BigHarryG/CAS-ADS-M3/Final Project/README.md

 ## Uploaded Files
 ### Final_Project_CAS_ADS_NG.ipynb:
-- the jupyter notebook including the whole code, structered in topics
+the jupyter notebook including the whole code, structered in topics
+### Raw_Data_5.csv
+csv file that includes the raw data for the code.
+Load it in the according section ('Load Data') to load it from your local computer
-###
+### games.scv
+csv file that includes the information about the next games.
+Load it in the according section ('Load Next Games') from your local computer